WalletScrutiny/WalletScrutinyCom/_hardware/fuzew.md

 FuzeW refers to itself as a "wireless cryptocurrency hardware wallet."
 It resembles a credit card, although it has both a screen and buttons.

+It has a companion app for Android: {% include walletLink.html wallet='android/com.brilliantts.fuzew' verdict='true' %}

 From the [blog:](https://fuzew.com/blogs/news/best-wallet-for-storing-dash-fuzew)

 > Security-Convenience compatible crypto wallet: <br>